jingxcc/ten-years/README.md

 <!-- TODO: text center -->

-ＡTen Years is a matching website allows you to meet new people and chat with them.
+ＡTen Years is a matching website that allows you to meet and chat with new people.

 <img src="./public/README/home.svg" width="900" alt="home"></img>